 The Heater and AC blower modules in my 1978 Jaguar XJ-S were not defective.
 A project many years ago had resurfaced the bronze bearings which removed an annoying squeak whenever the blowers were on.

 The Jaguar XJ-S is designed with two blower modules.
-Each module consist of a motor and squirrel fan mounted inside an oblong sleeve like compartment with two doors.
+Each module consist of a motor and squirrel fan mounted inside an oblong sleeve-like compartment with two doors.
 The doors are vacuum controlled and determines the source of air (inside or outside) drawn into the blower module.
-The modules are designed to allow one air source in at a time, so opening one door closes the other and vise versa.
+The modules are designed to allow one air source in at a time, so opening one door closes the other and vice versa.